Underground Garage Shelter, W.A.R.T.S

 When Turner finishes drinking, Nard pulls away.
 The cup is set next to the flattened pillow, he taps it to slip it underneath and keep it from sliding off the cot.

 Turner’s forehead creases and he lifts a brow before raising a hand to gesture at the doorway.
 “What’s…up?”
 His jovial personality is weighed down by a slate of disorientation usually coupled with medical accidents, but is tripled by waking up in the middle of a turbulent situation.
 “Are we under attack?”

 Nard bends down to pick up the brown satchel that is stuffed with supplies.
-He shakes his head and looks over his shoulder.
-“Nothing that bad, we’re just about to go on an outing.
+He shakes his head and peers over his shoulder.
+“Nothing that bad, we’re about to go on an outing.
 Big news.
 We found a little wasteman with a lot of loot while you been napping.
 It’s fishy, so Ika wants us prepared.
 You good?”

-Turner looks warily at the blanket covering his lower extremities and squeezes a hand into a fist.
+Turner warily stares at the blanket covering his lower extremities and squeezes a hand into a fist.
 Nard frowns and knocks his knee into the cot’s metal frame.
 It creaks and Turner is shook out of his inner thoughts.
 “You good, man?”

 Turner’s smile is thin and shaky.
 “I’m good.
 Go on, I don’t want to keep you.”

 Nard doesn’t go right away.
 He adjusts the shoulder strap of the bag and watches Turner, then glances out at the people running around doing tasks.
 He swivels his eyes from the doorway to his injured pal and back again, then sighs.